-Fixed site and mobile uniformed security guard force personnel are trained to perform at a standard that complies with the Contract Guard Information Manual for Government Installations (CGIM) provided by the GSA Office of Protective Services.
-This standard of training offers a substantial increase in the efficiency,
+Fixed site and mobile uniformed security guard force personnel are trained to perform at a standard that complies with the Federal Protective Service (FPS) SMART Book (formerly the Security Guard Information Manual or SGIM) as provided by the FPS and the DHS National Protection and Programs Directorate.

-Many government agencies require a training standard that is unique to the needs of their particular agency or department.
+Many government agencies require a training standard that is unique to the needs of their particular agency or department such as DOE or NASA.
 In those instances, The Whitestone Group adopts the mandated training manuals and rigorously follows the required guidelines.

 Security personnel who are assigned to a DHS-designated Critical Infrastructure Site (chemical, nuclear, petroleum and natural gas facilities — including plants, refineries, storage and distribution centers) obtain supplemental training in the Responsible Care® Security Code, a standard set by The American Chemistry Council in anticipation of the forthcoming regulations for critical infrastructure security standards set forth in H.R.
 5441: Department of Homeland Security Appropriations Act, 2007.
 In addition, security guards posted at critical infrastructure sites are introduced to the strategies and tactics that terrorists have been known to use at similar sites worldwide.

-All agents who become members of the Rapid Response Team undergo specialized training that tests their technical and tactical skills before they are sent on crisis-generated missions.
-Agents are put through simulation drills to demonstrate a satisfactory response to bomb threats, hostage situations, terrorist threats, and natural disasters such as floods, fires and earthquakes.
+All personnel who become members of the Rapid Response Team undergo specialized training that tests their technical and tactical skills before they are sent on crisis-generated missions.
+Selected personnel are put through simulation drills to demonstrate a satisfactory response to bomb threats, hostage situations, terrorist threats, and natural disasters such as floods, fires and earthquakes.